vmware/node-replication/README.md

 ```

 The code should currently be treated as an early release and is still work in
 progress.
-In its current form, the library is only known to work on x86
-platforms (other platforms will require some changes and are untested).

 ## Testing

-There are a series of unit tests as part of the implementation and a few
+There are a range of unit tests as part of the implementation and a few
 [integration tests](node_replication/tests) that check various aspects of the
-implementation using a stack.
+implementations.

 You can run the tests by executing: `cargo test`